wallarm/product-documentation/docs/latest/installation/security-edge/deployment.md

 1. The Security Edge deployment is available only with the corresponding subscription.
 Contact sales@wallarm.com to obtain it.
 1. Go to the Wallarm Console → **Security Edge** → **Edge inline** → **Add origin**.
-1. Specify the **origin** (source server or infrastructure) that will send traffic to the Wallarm Edge node.
+1. Specify the **origin** (source server or infrastructure) where the Edge node will forward the filtered traffic.
 This can be either an IP address or a domain.
 1. Choose one or more **regions** to deploy the Wallarm node.

     We recommend selecting regions close to where your APIs or applications are hosted.
 Deploying in multiple regions enhances geo-redundancy and ensures high availability.